How to Solve Hard Sudoku: Complete Tutorial & Strategies 2026

 Cross-Hatching:

-Example: If a row has numbers 1, 2, 3, 4, 5, 6, 7, and 8, and one cell in that row is in a box that already contains 9, then that cell must be 9.
+Example: If a row has numbers 1, 2, 3, 4, 5, 6, 7, and 8, then the remaining empty cell must be 9 (as long as its column and box do not already contain 9).

 2. Naked Singles and Hidden Singles